-4. Describe the process used by principals to monitor implementation of the reading plan, including frequent reading walkthroughs conducted by administrators.
+3. Describe the process used by principals to monitor implementation of the reading plan, including frequent reading walkthroughs conducted by administrators.

 Principals collaborate with literacy leadership teams to develop schedules for literacy walkthroughs and regular meetings to review implementation of the reading plan in alignment with school improvement objectives.
 The requirement, importance, and best practices of frequent literacy walkthroughs by administrators is communicated through administrator meetings, in writing via email, and through the PK-12 Reading Plan.

-Administrators utilize checklists developed by FCRR/REL and JRF!
+Administrators utilize checklists developed by FCRR/REL, UFLI, and JRF!
 Practice Profiles as well as elements from our teacher evaluation system which correspond to Marzano's effective instructional practices.
+Charters (SASC/SAST) also utilize Cognia's Effective Learning Environments Observation Tool (ELEOT).
 District level support personnel routinely visit schools to observe and discuss the implementation of the literacy walkthroughs by administrators.
 District personnel join site administrators and/or coaches on literacy walks and review observation data.
 Support is provided as needed based on data review.
-Administrator regular walkthroughs, on-site collaborative visits, and specific feedback ensure effective implementation.
+Administrative regular walkthroughs, on-site collaborative visits, and specific feedback ensure effective implementation.

-5. In addition, describe how principals monitor collection and utilization of assessment data, including progress monitoring data, to inform instruction and support needs of students.
+4. In addition, describe how principals monitor collection and utilization of assessment data, including progress monitoring data, to inform instruction and support needs of students.